TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

 -   The “sd” stands for Small Computer System Interface (SCSI) Disk, which is a data transfer protocol succeeded by other protocols like Serial Advanced Technology Attachment (SATA) and Non-Volatile Memory express (NVMe).
 Therefore, a disk with name prefixed with "sd" may be either a SATA or a NVMe drive.
 -   The next letter indicates the device order, so “sda” means the first detected disk and “sdb” means the second one.
 -   Each partition on the disk is given a number, so “sda1” is the first partition on the first disk.
+-   Mounting a storage device to a directory requires `sudo`, so we can block a user from accessing storage devices by not giving it `sudo`.
+    -   If a user has `sudo`, we cannot prohibit the user from accessing storage devices by adding a `polkit` rule to `/etc/polkit-1/rules.d/` as `sudo` switches the user that executes the mount command to the superuser.

 ### File permissions